-The tensile strength was increased due to addition of TiO_2 particles without porosity AA5050/ TiO_2 metal matrix composites; it decreased with porosity (figure 3a).
+The tensile strength increased with addition of B_4C particles without porosity in the composites; it decreased with porosity (figure 3a).
 The tensile stresses obtained from the finite element analysis (FEA) were higher than those obtained from the mathematical expression mentioned in Eq.(2) and the experimental procedure as shown in figure 3a.
-The density increased with increase of volume fraction of TiO_2 in the AA5050 alloy matrix (figure 3b).
-Porosity and clustering of TiO_2 particles are observed in the microstructures of the composites shown in figure 4.
+The density decreased with increase of volume fraction of B_4C in the AA2024 alloy matrix (figure 3b).
+The reason could be attributed increasing volume fraction and shape of B_4C particles in the matrix.
+The density (2.51 g/cc) of B_4C is lower than that (2.71 g/cc) of AA2024 alloy.
+The elastic modulus increased with increase of volume fraction of B_4C particles; however it was lower in the presence of porosity (figure 3c).
+The shear modulus was nearly constant (figure 3d).

-Figure 3: Effect of volume fraction on (a) normalized strength, (b) normalized tensile elastic modulus, (c) normalized shear modulus and (d) density of AA5050/ TiO2 composites.
+Figure 3: Effect of volume fraction on (a) normalized strength, (b) normalized tensile elastic modulus, (c) normalized shear modulus and (d) density of $AA2024/B_4C$ composites.

-Figure 4: Microstructure showing porosity and distribution of 10%, 20% and 30% TiO2 nanoparticles in AA5050 alloy matrix.
+Figure 4: Microstructure showing porosity and distribution of 10%, 20% and 30% B4C nanoparticles in AA2024 alloy matrix.

-The normalized elastic modulus increased with increase of volume fraction of TiO_2 particles in AA5050 alloy matrix without porosity.
-The normalized shear modulus was constant with increase of volume fraction of TiO_2 in the AA5050 alloy matrix without porosity (figure 3d).
-Without porosity in the composites, the tensile stress increased with increase of volume fraction of TiO_2 in AA5050 alloy matrix.
+The microstructure shown in figure 4 reveals the porosity and clustering of particles.
+Without porosity in the composites, the tensile stress increased with increase of volume fraction of B_4C in AA2024 alloy matrix (figure 5a).
 The tensile stress was exceeded the allowable stress in the composites with porosity for the same load as that applied on the composites without porosity as shown in figure 5b.
-This is attributed to the development of the stress concentrations in the vicinity of the porosity.
+This is attributed to the development of the stress concentrations in the vicinity of the porosity especially in the composites having high volume fraction of B_4C particles.